 We are delighted that you have decided to join the collective of community-based organizations (CBOs), patient and caregiver advocates, community partners and research/healthcare advisers.
+We are eager to welcome all new partners to the 5th seated General Assembly of Patients, Caregivers and CBOs.
+Credentialing for ALL NEW PARTNERS opens once a year.
+This year, the portal will open October 25, 2019 and close at 11:59 pm EST on December 6, 2019.
 There are many ways to connect with the Consortium.
-Please select the options that best matches your roll in the sickle cell community.
+Please select the options that best match your roll in the sickle cell community.

-Sponsored Patient Organization (formerly Junior CBOs): There are many groups doing wonderful work in the community that are not yet ready for full credentialing.
-The Consortium works to provide these groups with resources necessary to fully establish themselves as 501(c)3 not-for-profit organizations.
-Sponsored patient organizations must be actively working towards official non-profit status and will have obtained 501c3 status within two years of joining the Consortium team..
+There are many groups doing wonderful work in the community that are not yet ready for full credentialing or plan to remain a sponsored group (i.e. support groups).
+To partner with the Consortium as a Junior CBO, complete the Jr. CBO Credentialing Form.
+Please note: Junior CBOs must actively work towards obtaining official 501c3 status within two years of joining the Consortium team.
+(This is NOT required for SPOs.)
 The Consortium will provide guidance to assist if needed.

 Sponsored Patient Organizations are patient or caregiver groups, who do not intend to seek 501c3 status, but are instead sponsored by a healthcare provider or other healthcare entity.
 Patient/Caregiver support groups are often in this category.
 SPOs may also be sponsored by fully credentialed CBOs no fewer than 4 years prior to sponsorship.
 SPO sponsors accept fiscal responsibility for the sponsored SPO.
 To partner with the Consortium as a Sponsored Patient Organization, complete the SPO Credentialing Form.